-How Can an Uber Driver Earn a Tip on the Airport Run?
+How Can a Rideshare Driver Earn a Tip on the Airport Run?

 Tips are discretionary for Uber riders and drivers.

 Riders travelling from airports are a good source for tips.

 Give them five-star service to get a gratuity.

 Carry extras such as bottled water in the vehicle.